IHE/ITI.PCF/input/pagecontent/volume-1.md

 The Explicit Basic Option indicates that there is support for a basic set of patient specific parameters.
 The following set of patient specific parameters may be used to permit or deny:

 1. The overarching policy that the patient and organization have agreed upon.
-Where there are a defined set of behavour defined overarching policies as defined in the Implicit Option.
+Where there are a defined set of behavior defined overarching policies as defined in the Implicit Option.
 2. The timeframe for which the consent applies.
 Enabling consents that have a time limit.
 3. Who is permitted/denied: This may be a device, relatedPerson, Practitioner, or Organization.
 This parameter enables the naming of agents that should be allowed access or denied access.
 This presumes that the identified agent is appropriately identified (provisioned) and authorized to make the request; typically through some application authorization and role-based-access-control.
 The user identity is mapped to a FHIR agent type Resource using the agent type Resource `.identifier` element (e.g. Practitioner.identifier would hold the user id).
-4. Purpose of use permitted/denied: There are a number of PurposeOfUse that are available to be explitally identified as an authorized purposeOfUse or denied purposeOfuse.
+4. Purpose of use permitted/denied: There are a number of PurposeOfUse that are available to be explicably identified as an authorized purposeOfUse or denied purposeOfuse.
 This presumes that the requesting user has the authorization to request for the requested purposeOfUse.
 That is to say that the Consent Decider is not determining if the user/client is authorized to make the purposeOfUse declaration, this must be previously decided by the security context (see cascaded oAuth) --  Treatment, Payment, Operations, and Break-Glass.

 See [Basic Consent](ITI-Z1.html) Content Profile

 ### XX.2.3 Explicit Intermediate options

 The following Options shall be used in conjunction with **Explicit Basic Option**, and may be used with **Explicit Advanced Option**.
 The Intermediate Options can be implemented and/or used individually or combined.
 When combined within one parameter the logic provided by each option is combined.
-The data scoping intermediate options are not expected to be found combined on one parameter, but may be combined within a Consent providing different data scoping capabilitiy.
+The data scoping intermediate options are not expected to be found combined on one parameter, but may be combined within a Consent providing different data scoping capability.
 For example: A consent that indicates that a data timeframe is used to deny insurance access, with a different parameter indicting that a data relationship is allowed access to a research project.

 See [Intermediate Consent](ITI-Z2.html) Content Profile